Glauber dynamics and coupling-from-the-past for Gaussian fields: Introduction and main results

 To determine if there is coalescence at a certain space-time position, say $(0,0)$, we explore the dynamics backwards.
 The value at $(0,0)$ in the different coupled processes is determined by the last update of site $0$.
 Say that the update is ``good'' if it makes all the processes coalesce.
 In this case, we can stop the exploration.
 Otherwise, the exploration continues from that time and all the neighbours of site $0$.
-Therefore, the backward exploration is dominated by a Galton-Watson process of mean $|B| \times$(maximal coupling probability).
-We say that $\mu$ satisfies the high noise assumption when the maximal coupling probability is sufficiently large, so that the process extinguish almost surely.
+Therefore, the backward exploration is dominated by a Galton-Watson process of mean $|B| \times (1-$ maximal coupling probability).
+This process extinguish almost surely if the maximal coupling probability is sufficiently large --- this happens exactly when $\mu$ satisfies the high noise assumption \eqref{eq:high_noise}.
 In this case, the value of the field at $(0,0)$ in the dynamics is independent of the initial configuration, if the initial time is chosen small enough.
-This is discussed in Section \ref{Proof of thm mu_L}, where we state and prove Theorem \ref{thm_compact}.
+We will prove that $\mu_\varepsilon^L$ satisfies the high-noise assumption if $|\varepsilon|$ is small enough.